mzattera/predictive-powers/docs/index.md

 Using underlying services, agents are able to hold a conversation with the user, supporting different media types in addition to plain text messages (e.g. images or files).
-Moreover, they can use **tools** to complete tasks.
+Moreover, they can use "tools" to complete tasks.
 An example of a tool is the "retrieval" tool available to OpenAI assistant that allows agents to search content in their knowledge base.
 This library allows you to easilly create your own tools that the agent will invoke when needed.